JaanP1/chatroom/README.md

   <li>Get all chatroom properties in a single call from the database. </li>
   <li>Fetch the previous messages after the password is entered correctly to minimize database calls.</li>
 </ol>

+<h3> Sending, receiving and saving images</h3>

+<h4> How it works </h4>
+Sending and receiving images were simple.
+Convert the image into a base64url, send it and then convert to an image on the receivers side.
+Saving and retrieving on the other hand required more thought.
+There were three possible implementations for this feature, below I will explain each and my thought process as to why I chose or didn't choose them.

+<h5>Method 1: Store the images as a BLOB (Binary Large Object) in the database</h5>
+<h6> Not chosen </h6>
+Advantages: Storing the image inside a database will ensure the integrity of the file (ACID principles). <br>
+Disadvantages: Reading and writing large files into a database can cause performance and memory issues.<br>
+Verdict: Not chosen due to performance issues and the integrity of the image is not a concern as long as it is visible to the humam eye.

+<h5>Method 2: Store the images inside the disk and the directory inside the database</h5>
+<h6> Chosen </h6>
+Advantages: Storing the image inside the disk is cheaper compared to storing in the database in terms of performance and memory. <br>
+Disadvantages: It is easier for users to gain access to images they are not supposed to, if you are not careful.<br>
+Verdict: Chosen, because of better performance and data of that size is better suited for disk, compared to databases.
+It is also easy to deny access to users from simply going into the image folders.
+However, there is another method below that will scale better for a bigger application.

+<h5> Method 3: Amazon S3 </h5>
+<h6> Not chosen </h6>

+Advantages: Cheap, easy to use and scalable.<br>
+Disadvantages: Need to create Amazon Account.<br>
+Verdict: Not chosen, due to the fact that I already payed for disk space...
+Will be the first choice if the application had more users and need for more data storage services.